Warming baby food in Liljansskogen, Stockholm. Even a trip to a park can become a small adventure with the Bushbuddy.

 Spruce

 With spruce in sight a fire can normally be started within a minute or two, regardless of weather.
 Just take the dead "crispy" small branches that sit next to the stem of tree.
 They are normally dry even after days of raining.
 If sufficiently dry they can be lit with a match without tinder.
 Once this gets going, it normally doesn't take more than a minute, continue with thicker (Less than 1cm wide) dry branches from the spruce.
 One or two branches is normally enough to boil a liter of water.
 The disadvantage of Spruce is that the fire can throw sparks.
 This seems to be less of an issue with small twigs.
+These small spruce trees are not very good as fuel, they are more adequate as christmas trees, but the roedeer is nice.
+An experienced hunter will also notice the antlers of the roebuck behind.

 This is more like it.
 A hare sitting next to enough spruce fuel for a dinner for 10!